stevewgh/TinyAggregate/README.md

     }
 ```

-3. Create your aggregate, either inherit from the `Aggregate<TVisitor>` class and supply the visitor interface you created as the generic parameter.
-Provide domain specific operations (`StartTheEngine()` in this case) and any domain events generated should be passed to the `ApplyEvent()` method.
+3. Create your aggregate, inherit from the `Aggregate<TVisitor>` class and supply the visitor interface you created as the generic parameter.
+Provide your domain specific operations and any domain events generated should be passed to the `ApplyEvent()` method.
 ```c#
     class Vehicle : Aggregate<IVehicleVisitor>
     {